ESD Diploma

 - HessenForst

-- Weather Museum Schreufa
+- Schreufa Weather Museum

 The aim of this module is to provide an understanding of the causes and consequences of climate change for our planet and society, as well as to encourage children and school to actively protect the climate.

 The weather museum in Frankenberg-Schreufa, among other places, offers ideal learning conditions for children to deal with this highly complex topic.
-Through an indoor and outdoor area, the topics of climate and weather in general, climate change and examples from climate protection are dealt with in a child-friendly manner.
+Through an indoor and outdoor area, the topics of climate and weather in general, climate change and examples from climate protection are dealt with in a child-friendly way.
 A visit to the weather museum should take about two to three hours.

-Module 3: Forest, trees and wildlife
+Module 3: Forest, Trees and Wildlife

 Sustainable Development Goals (SDG's):